Multiplicative Pacing Equilibria in Auction Markets: Pacing Games for Auction Markets

+Since all our results focus on the second price auction, we will sometimes refer to an SPPE simply as a {\em pacing equilibrium}, with the understanding that it is based on second price auctions.
+This is in contrast to results by \cite{conitzer2018pacing} that look at pacing equilibria for both first and second price auctions.

-Our definition of pacing equilibrium does not explicitly require that bidders are best responding.
-We show that this property nonetheless follows from our definition: \begin{proposition} For any pacing equilibrium $\{ \alpha_i, x_{ij}\}_{i\in N, j\in M}$, the pacing multiplier $\alpha_i$ is a best response for each bidder $i\in N$. \end{proposition} \begin{proof} Consider an arbitrary bidder $i\in N$.
+Note that this definition of pacing equilibrium does not explicitly require that buyers are best responding.
+Nonetheless, the conditions ensure that each buyer is best responding, thus justifying the solution concept.

+\begin{proposition} Consider a pacing equilibrium $\{ \alpha_i, x_{ij}\}_{i\in N, j\in M}$.
+For each buyer $i\in N$, the pacing multiplier $\alpha_i$ is a best response to the paced bids of all other buyers (even if, when choosing their best response multiplier, they can choose how ties are broken). \end{proposition} \begin{proof}{Proof.} Consider an arbitrary buyer $i\in N$.
 We will consider two cases.
-When $\alpha_i=1$, bids equal values for all items.
-By the properties of the second-price auction, this bidder cannot gain additional utility by raising or lowering their bid.
-When $\alpha_i < 1$, the bidder is guaranteed to be spending their entire budget by the definition of a pacing equilibrium.
-Raising $\alpha_i$ may cause overspending if additional items are won, in which case bidder~$i$'s utility will be $-\infty$.
-Conversely, if bidder $i$ lowers $\alpha_i$, the only thing that can happen is winning fewer items.
-Since the bidder is already bidding less than the true valuation, this can only reduce the utility. \end{proof}
+When $\alpha_i=1$, bids equal values for all goods.
+By the properties of the second price auction, this buyer cannot gain additional utility by raising or lowering their bid.
+When $\alpha_i < 1$, the buyer is guaranteed to be spending their entire budget by the definition of a pacing equilibrium.
+Raising $\alpha_i$ causes overspending if additional goods are won, which yields $-\infty$ utility.
+If no additional goods are won, then it has no effect on the utility of buyer $i$.
+Conversely, if buyer $i$ lowers $\alpha_i$, the only thing that can happen is winning fewer goods.
+Since the buyer is already bidding less than their true valuation, this can only cause them to lose goods that they gained positive utility from winning. \Halmos \end{proof}

+The previous result shows that pacing equilibria yield PNEs with no unnecessary pacing for any pacing game with a tie-breaking rule that yields the allocation in the pacing equilibrium.
+To see why any PNE with no unnecessary pacing yields a pacing equilibrium, note that the first two definitions of pacing equilibrium are satisfied by the design of a pacing game, while the third condition is simply the ``no unnecessary pacing'' refinement condition.